yurihs/ansible-role-autossh/README.md

 License
 -------

-MIT / BSD
+MIT

-Author Information
+Authors
 ------------------

 This role was created in 2016 by [Memiah Limited](https://github.com/memiah).

+Debian adaptation in 2019 by [yurihs](https://github.com/yurihs).